pbek/QOwnNotes/webpage/src/getting-started/browser-extension.md

     - The first time you click on the QOwnNotes browser extension icon you will receive a dialog box with a security token.
 Copy the token.
     - Go to your browser's extension management location.
 Click into the QOwnNotes extension details.
     - Paste the token into the Security Token field.
+3. To use the private mode, you need to allow the extension to run in private windows in the extension settings.

 ## Web clipper